-- Wind- up toys, finger paints, modeling clay to develop eye-hand coordination
+- Use wind-up toys, finger paints, modeling clay to develop eye-hand coordination.

 3-4 years of age:

-From this age on, most toys and games stimulate a combination of necessary developing motor skills such as visual tracking, eye-hand coordination and eye teaming.
+From this age on, most toys and games stimulate a combination of necessary motor skill development, such as visual tracking, eye-hand coordination and eye teaming.